 It’s not uncommon to have leg swelling if you’ve been sitting for hours or standing all day.
 But swollen legs also can be a sign of something serious.
-Vascular & Interventional Associates in Crestview Hills, Kentucky, features a team of board-certified vascular and interventional radiologists who are regarded as the most experienced physicians in the region when it comes to treating leg swelling.
+The Board Certified Vein and Vascular Specialists in Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH feature a team of board-certified vascular and interventional radiologists who are regarded as the most experienced physicians in the region when it comes to treating leg swelling.
 They get to the root cause of your condition to recommend the right treatment that gives you relief.
 Call the office today or schedule a consultation online.

 If your legs look puffy, it could be a sign that you’re sitting too much, your diet is too salty, or another factor.
 Sometimes though, leg swelling may be a sign of something more serious.